scotteza/jira-data-visualizer/README.md

-# Jira Data Visualiser
+# Jira Data Visualizer

-Seeing if I can visualise Jira project dependencies using Graphviz.
+Seeing if I can visualize Jira project dependencies using Graphviz.